MarkusLoennig/project_template/README.md

 ## General Introduction

 (States your motivation clearly: why is it important / interesting to solve this problem?)

+In order to solve problems, deliver outstanding work or just to work focussed and concentrated on a task requires to voluntarily direct attention.
+According to Kaplan, S.(1995), this focus of attention, the deliberate mental activity in the face of (negatively impacting) distraction requires effort and is suspectible to fatigue.
+Directed attention is a key ingredient in human effectiveness and achivements and therefore its fatigue can have severe consequences (e.g. airplane pilots, nuclear power plant operators, brain surgeons).

 (Add real-world examples, if any)

+There are several areas where directed attention is vital, be it in medicine, engineering or piloting, just to name a few.
+But it has much broader real live implications.
+Directed or focussed attention is needed for most of our daily activities, even in the university as a student.
+While not being vital per definition, the ability to work in a concentrated fashion to deliver outstanding work decides over students grades and therfore also at least partly over their/our future.
+Recovery from directed attention fatigue restores effectiveness, which will have an immediate impacts of the overall, general live situation (better, more effective time management).

 (Put the problem into a historical context, from what does it originate?
 Are there already some proposed solutions?)

 (I tell sutdents to answer the questions, one paragaph each to start if you are lost)